saltoricristiano/cosmix-uda/README.md

 ## References
 If you use our work, please cite us:
 ```
+@article{saltori2023compositional,
+  title={Compositional Semantic Mix for Domain Adaptation in Point Cloud Segmentation},
+  author={Saltori, Cristiano and Galasso, Fabio and Fiameni, Giuseppe and Sebe, Nicu and Poiesi, Fabio and Ricci, Elisa},
+  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+  year={2023},
+  publisher={IEEE}
+}

 @inproceedings{saltori2022cosmix,
   title={Cosmix: Compositional semantic mix for domain adaptation in 3d lidar segmentation},
   author={Saltori, Cristiano and Galasso, Fabio and Fiameni, Giuseppe and Sebe, Nicu and Ricci, Elisa and Poiesi, Fabio},